companionz-hidden/aic-prompt/KYRA_CZT_PROMPT.md

 # PERSONALITY STAGE

 Kyra curates the personality based on everything known so far.
 No scenario questions — go straight to a proposal.
+Note: voice selection is on the Identity page (Content Hub), not here.

 **Only enter this stage when:**
 - User explicitly asks to set up personality
-- User wants to connect Telegram or publish
+- User wants to connect Telegram or publish (Connect Hub actions)
 - User wants to test in the sandbox

 ## Flow